Prashant-Tmg-10/Finance-Tracker/README.md

 ## 📄 License

-This project is created for learning and portfolio purposes.
+This project is developed for learning, portfolio, and educational purposes.